 \xhdr{Benchmarks} We evaluate on four widely used benchmarks spanning reasoning, knowledge, and language domains to ensure comprehensive coverage.
 OpenBookQA~\citep{mihaylov2018can} for fact-based reasoning, MMLU-Redux~\citep{gema2025we} for knowledge in the general domain, ARC-Challenge (ARC-C)~\citep{clark2018think} for scientific and logistic reasoning, and C-Eval~\citep{huang2023c} for comprehensive knowledge in the Chinese domain.

-\xhdr{Training dataset} To ensure the generalizability of \name, we utilize the first 500k samples of the OpenHermes2.5 Dataset~\citep {OpenHermes2.5}, a general finetuning dataset, to train \name Fusers.
-For budgeting training purposes, we utilize the MMLU as the trainset on scaling behavior and behavior analysis, unless specified.
+\xhdr{Training dataset} To ensure the generalizability of \name, we utilize the first 500k samples of the OpenHermes2.5 Dataset~\citep{OpenHermes2.5}, a general finetuning dataset, to train \name fusers.
+To reduce training cost, we use MMLU as the training set for scaling behavior and behavior analysis experiments, unless otherwise specified.

 \xhdr{Evaluation settings} We use average accuracy as the performance metric.
 We use text generation and answer extraction as the evaluation mode for \name and baselines, with the max generation length set to 64 for multi-choice benchmarks.
 All experiments are conducted in the zero-shot setting with zero generation temperature to ensure reproducibility.
-We use average inference time as the efficient metric, measured using a single NVIDIA A100 GPU~\citep{choquette2021nvidia} with batch size = 1.
+We use average inference time as the efficiency metric, measured using a single NVIDIA A100 GPU with batch size one.